-In the period from incorporation to March 31, 2024, we have incurred cumulative net losses of approximately \$232 million.
+In the period from incorporation to June 30, 2024, we have incurred cumulative net losses of approximately \$282 million.
 These losses reflect our personnel, research and development, production and marketing costs.
 Our ability to realize revenues and the timing thereof are not certain, and achieving revenues does not assure that we will become profitable.
 We anticipate incurring additional losses until such time that we can generate significant increases to our revenues, and/or reduce our operating costs and losses.
-The size of our future net losses will depend, in part, on the rate of future expenditures and our ability to significantly grow our business and increase our revenues.
-We expect to continue to incur substantial and increased expenses as we grow our business.
-We also expect a continued increase in our expenses associated with our operations as a publicly traded company.
+The size of our future net losses will depend, in part, on the rate of future expenditures and our ability to grow our business and increase our revenues.
+We expect our expenses to fluctuate as we transform our business.